IIIF/api/source/presentation/4.0/model.md

 ##### accompanyingContainer
 {: #accompanyingContainer}

-A single Container that provides additional content for use while rendering the resource that has the `accompanyingContainer` property.
+A Container that provides additional content for use while the resource that has the `accompanyingContainer` property is shown or played.
 Examples include an image to show while a duration-only Canvas is playing audio; or background audio to play while a user is navigating an image-only Manifest.

 Clients _MAY_ display the content of an accompanying Container when presenting the resource.
 As with `placeholderContainer` above, when more than one accompanying Container is available, the client _SHOULD_ pick the one most specific to the content.
 Publishers _SHOULD NOT_ assume that the accompanying Container will be processed by all clients.
 Clients _SHOULD_ take care to avoid conflicts between time-based media in the accompanying Container and the content of the resource that has the `accompanyingContainer` property.